Image size 1600x900. Swimmer doing kickboard drills in a lap pool.

 Once per week is enough for beginners.

-Get leg-friendly beginner workouts
+Get beginner swim workouts that fix your kick

 This workout is for informational purposes only and is not medical advice.